nowshad-hasan/cse-resources/guides/others.md

 * Software Engineers Are Made Not Born – How to Become a Great Developer [Freecodecamp](https://www.freecodecamp.org/news/how-to-become-a-great-developer)
 * Drunk Post: Things I've learned as a Sr Engineer [Reddit](https://old.reddit.com/r/ExperiencedDevs/comments/nmodyl/drunk_post_things_ive_learned_as_a_sr_engineer/)
 * Focus on what you can control, not what you can't [Addy Osmani](https://www.linkedin.com/feed/update/urn:li:activity:7296068150675025921/)
+* When is the Right Time to Quit?
+[Link](https://www.leadership-letters.com/p/when-is-the-right-time-to-quit)

 ### Articles and Videos